Waldorf-Astoria Hotel and Residence Tower

-Waldorf-Astoria Hotel and Residence Tower Chicago, was a planned hotel and condominium skyscraper that would have been 1265 ft tall.
+Waldorf-Astoria Hotel and Residence Tower Chicago is a planned hotel and condominium skyscraper that would have been 1265 ft tall.
 The Prime Group was in charge of the project, which was proposed at a cost of $610 million.
 The building would have been located one block from the Chicago River, and north of the Sheraton Chicago in the Streeterville neighborhood of the Near North Side community area of Chicago.
-The building's developers, the Fordham Company, were the initial developers of the now-cancelled Chicago Spire.
+Another of the building's developers, the Fordham Company, was also the initial developer of the now-cancelled Chicago Spire.

-The building would have been the third tallest building in Chicago as only the Willis Tower and the Trump International Hotel and Tower are taller than 1200 ft.
+The building would have been the third tallest building in Chicago, as only the Willis Tower and the Trump International Hotel and Tower are taller than 1200 ft.
 It would have been among the tallest buildings in the world, since only 25 buildings in the world currently exceed 1200 ft.

-Early in 2012 the approval process began for a much smaller mixed-use tower on the site.
+Early in 2012, the approval process began for a much smaller mixed-use tower on the site.